0. Welcome to a virtual (imaginary) tour guided by a local

 - As he was a low-ranked samurai at the time, he likely felt he had no other way to survive but to make his way with his spear, equivalent to a beetle’s horn.

-- This closed circle of the stag beetle ornament on his helmet might look to symbolize his situation of that time!
+- The closed circle of the stag beetle ornament on his helmet might symbolize the dilemma he faced at that time!

 b)Onikawa Bunko (Ancestors’ Valuable Archives)